EMAIL ACCOUNTS

 Email account size limits are based on the standards created by Microsoft.
 Current size limits include:

-• Max of 100 users per email – Accounts seen sending over this limit may be blocked from use as this is seen as a potential security threat.
+- Accounts seen sending over this limit may be blocked for 24hrs from use as this is seen as a potential security threat.
+Exceptions to this limit can be made with the approval of the area Dean or Supervisors.
+All requests for this need to be done through the OIT ticketing system.

 EMAIL SECURITY

-The Office of Information Technology applies many technologies to limit the risk of email.
+The Office of Information Technology applies many technologies to limit the risk of email including multi-factor authentication (MFA).
 However, email should not be regarded as a secure method to send confidential information, such as credit card numbers, or social security numbers.
 Individuals should ensure they are following all policies regarding PII and email.

 All email users should be extremely cautious when opening email, clicking on links and replying to an email.
 Malware, phishing, whaling, and other security threats are increasingly prevalent.
-Criminals are attempting to steal information, paychecks, personal information, and student financial aid.
+Bad Actors are attempting to steal information, paychecks, personal information, and student financial aid.

 Tips for recognizing a malicious email: